nmwiley808/csci198-Music-Intelligence-with-Deep-Learning-Senior-Project/README.md

 - **Recurrent Neural Networks (LSTMs)** for temporal modeling
 - **Transformer-based architectures** for long-range musical structure via attention

-The fial outcome includes a research-style comparative analysis and an  interactive demo tool that allows users to upload audio and receive predictions.
+The final outcome includes a research-style comparative analysis and an  interactive demo tool that allows users to upload audio and receive predictions.

 ---